eonadler/eonadler.github.io/research.markdown

 The fraction of low-mass halos that host galaxies (left panel) and the corresponding stellar mass--halo mass relation (right panel), derived by combining a galaxy--halo connection model with observations of the Milky Way dwarf satellite galaxy population.
 Blue regions are allowed by the data.
 The smallest halos consistent with hosting ultra-faint dwarf galaxies weigh ~100 million solar masses, and may have formed stars through molecular hydrogen cooling.
 Adapted from <a href="https://iopscience.iop.org/article/10.3847/1538-4357/ab846a">Nadler et al. (2020)</a>.
 </sub></p>

-By combining dwarf galaxy observations from the [Dark Energy Survey](https://www.darkenergysurvey.org/) and [Pan-STARRS1](https://www.ifa.hawaii.edu/research/Pan-STARRS.shtml) with cosmological simulations, galaxy formation models, and dark matter theory, my work has placed stringent limits on dark matter's [production mechanism and particle mass](https://arxiv.org/abs/2008.00022), [interactions with the Standard Model](https://arxiv.org/abs/1904.10000), and [formation epoch](https://arxiv.org/abs/2010.01137).
+By combining this inference framework with dark matter theory, my work has placed stringent limits on dark matter's [production mechanism and particle mass](https://arxiv.org/abs/2008.00022), [interactions with the Standard Model](https://arxiv.org/abs/1904.10000), and [formation epoch](https://arxiv.org/abs/2010.01137).
 I have combined these constraints with strong gravitational lensing data to set the [most stringent warm dark matter limit to date](https://arxiv.org/abs/2101.07810).

 ![dm]({{eonadler.github.io}}/assets/img/dm_constraints.png){:width="100%"}
 <p style="line-height: 1.0; margin-top: -15px; margin-bottom: -15px"><sub>
 Constraints on sterile neutrino warm dark matter (left panel) and dark matter--Standard Model interactions (right panel) derived using the population of ultra-faint dwarf galaxies near the Milky Way.
 Red and blue regions are excluded by our analysis, which improves upon other astrophysical limits and complements direct detection experiments.
 Adapted from <a href="https://arxiv.org/abs/2008.00022">Nadler & Drlica-Wagner et al. (2021)</a>.
 </sub></p>

-# Miscellaneous
+## Miscellaneous

 In addition to cosmological simulations and semi-analytic modeling, I have studied dark matter in the context of the [effective field theory of large-scale structure](https://arxiv.org/abs/1710.10308) and [idealized hydrodynamic simulations of halo formation](https://arxiv.org/abs/1701.01449).